 A. Each host JCC tailors the week to incorporate a theme, and to take advantage of what the particular community has to offer.
 That said, generic sample schedules can be found by clicking a specific arts specialty.

 Q. When can visitors/spectators observe artists?

 A. Visitors may attend the closing talent showcase which takes place on the final day of ArtsFest in each host community.
-This year’s closing talent showcase will take place on August 8, 2013 in Orange County, California.
+This year’s closing talent showcase will take place on Thursday, August 21, 2014 in Detroit, Michigan

 Q. Should I call the host community to get more information about ArtsFest?